red paper items

 Do the things your exes wouldn’t do with you

 It may sound petty but that doesn’t mean it isn’t satisfying!
 Relationships are hard and filled with compromise.
-Think of all the things you wanted to do in your relationships that either didn’t interest your partner or that weren’t made a priority and DO THEM ALL.
+Think of all the things you wanted to do in your past relationships that either didn’t interest your partner or that weren’t made a priority and DO THEM ALL.
+This could be going for a bike ride, trying new food, or even buying yourself a pricey bottle of wine.
 There’s something therapeutic about making things right even in the absence of that person.

 Remember – you are a priority and you should treat yourself as such.

 How are you spending Valentine’s Day?
-Let us know below or on our Facebook pages, Naija and Kenya.
+Let us know below or on our Facebook pages.

 did you find this useful?